mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<img src="build-isitketo.png" alt="Graph showing 2017 SSD server completed in 3.7 minutes vs. 2020 server completed in 4 minutes">}}

 I expected a big speedup here, so I was surprised when my build got slower.
-The build seemed to be mostly CPU-bound on my old build, but adding more CPU resources did nothing.
-My next guess was that it was disk-bound, but I tried moving the files to a RAMdisk and saw no change.
+The build seemed to be mostly CPU-bound on my old server, but doubling CPU resources on my new server did nothing.
+My next guess was that it was disk-bound, so I tried moving the files to a RAMdisk, but this had no effect on build times.

-My hypothesis is that it's CPU-bound but parallelizes poorly.
+My hypothesis is that the workflow is CPU-bound but parallelizes poorly.
 My old server has fewer CPU cores, but the cores are individually faster.
 If the build is limited to five or six threads, it can't take advantage of my new server's 48 cores.

 ### Train a new Zestful model